jacobbriones1/rumor_spread/README.md

 # 🧠 Rumor Propagation with Modular Fourier Neural Operators

-A fully modular, PyTorch-powered framework for simulating, learning, and inferring **rumor dynamics** over networks using **Fourier Neural Operators (FNOs)**.
-Built to explore not just how information spreads—but what it reveals about the network itself.
+A modular, PyTorch-powered sandbox for simulating and learning **rumor dynamics** over networks using **Fourier Neural Operators (FNOs)**.
+Built to explore how rumors spread—and what they might reveal about the structure of the network beneath.

+> This is experimental research code, built quickly, and subject to revision.
+Use responsibly.

 ## 🚀 What This Repo Supports